benjvi/apps-gitops/README.md

 ## Deployment

-This repo contains the desired state for two Kubernetes environments per app, nonprod and prod.
-This state is made up of Kubernetes manifests.
+This repo contains Kubernetes manifests used in two Kubernetes environments ("nonprod" and "prod") for each app.
+The manifests are duplicated so that we can clearly capture the desired state for each environment.
 An ArgoCD "Application" is created for each app/environment combination, which continuously updates the running app with any changes made to the manifests here.

 So, for example, whenever code changes are made to either app: